latticexyz/mud/.changeset/many-phones-study.md

 "@latticexyz/protocol-parser": minor
 ---

-Add encodeKeyTuple: a util to encode key tuples in Typescript (equivalent to key tuple encoding in Solidity and inverse of `decodeKeyTuple`).
+feat: add `encodeKeyTuple`, a util to encode key tuples in Typescript (equivalent to key tuple encoding in Solidity and inverse of `decodeKeyTuple`).
 Example:

 ```ts